unicornjs/unicornjs/README.md

 # unicornjs
-The unicorn plugin microservice platform
+The unicorn plugin microservice platform check out [www.unicornjs.org](www.unicornjs.org) for more info and the awesomeness of the project.